0Magenta0/CTF-Writeups/Crackmes-one/License-Checker-0x03/Writeup.md

 }
 ```

 Let's try it...
-And it's working!
+And it works!
 ![](screenshots/keygen.png)

 ### Conclusion